Research Overview

 As plastics enter into the environment, they are exposed to a wide variety of environmental systems conditions (e.g. exposure to sunlight, terrestrial vs aqueous conditions, growth of biofilms).
 As plastics chemically degrade, their surface chemistry changes significantly, influencing their ability to adsorb and accumulate inorganic contaminants such as toxic metals.
 This project seeks to understand the changes in plastic surface chemistry that occur upon degradation and how environmental systems conditions influence these degradation pathways with the overall goal of understanding the capacity of microplastics to serve as vectors for inorganic contaminants as they weather.

-Design of Sustainable, Multifunctional, and Selective Water Treatment Technologies
+Design of Sustainable and Selective Adsorbent Materials

-nano-enabled biomaterials such as shrimp shells (chitosan), that are inherently more efficient, cost effective, and sustainable than traditional treatment technologies.
+This research project focuses on development of novel adsorptive materials using sustainable biomaterials such as shrimp shells (chitosan), that are inherently more efficient, cost effective, and sustainable than traditional adsorbents.

 We utilize chitosan, a natural waste product of the shellfish industry, repurposed

-The adsorbents are also selective for arsenic over competing background ions such as phosphate and sulfate.
+to now remove inorganic ions of concern from drinking water or of economic interest from waste streams, selectively.
 By making the adsorbents selective, removal effectiveness of the target contaminant is increased, the need for a costly separation process at end of life is removed, and the recyclability of the removed contaminants as fresh feedstock is improved.